MikroElektronika/mikrosdk_click_v2/clicks/se051plugntrust/README.md

 err_t se051plugntrust_apdu_transfer ( se051plugntrust_t *ctx, se051plugntrust_frame_data_t *frame_data );
 ```

-## Example Description

-> This application is showcasing basic functionality of SE051 Plug&Trust Click board.
-It gets identify data from device, selects card manager and applet.
-Then checks free memory, reads all objects and deletes not reserved ones.
-After that showcases a few of functionality:
-Generating random data,
-Creating, reading and deleting binary objects,
-Creating AES symmetrical key and cipher with it;
-In the end it is showcasing funcionality in the endless loop.

-**The demo application is composed of two sections :**

 ### Application Init

 > At the start it sets comunication interface to I2C and resets the chip,